mkhamat/reddit2vk-poster/README.md

 This thing is intendend to take `/random` posts from reddit and send them to [vk group](https://vk.com/randdit) wall.

-It can handle various types of media (pictures, imgur attachments, external video, reddit hosted video, links, gifs)
+It can handle various types of media (pictures, imgur attachments, external video, reddit hosted video, links, gifs and crossposts).

-Additionally it translates all text via [reverso translator](https://context.reverso.net)
+Additionaly, it translates all text via [reverso translator](https://context.reverso.net)

 ## How to run